Texas Department of Criminal Justice

-- Providing both residential and nonresidential treatment/correctional programs.
+- Providing both residential and nonresidential treatment and correctional programs.

-- $11.1 million increase in basic supervision funding for increased population projections.
+- $11.1 million in basic supervision funding for increased population projections.

-- $13.1 million increase to raise the salary of community supervision officers and direct care staff through a 3.5 percent pay increase in Fiscal Year 2010 and an additional 3.5 percent salary increase in Fiscal Year 2011.
+- $13.1 million to raise the salary of community supervision officers and direct care staff through a 3.5 percent salary increase in FY 2010 and an additional 3.5 percent salary increase in FY 2011.

 Projects and Goals

 The Pew Center on the States has recognized Texas for increasing use of community supervision and using progressive sanctions as a response to technical violations.

 CJAD has been working to advance the implementation of evidence-based practices (EBP) in Texas probation, most recently in Bexar County CSCD through a partnership with the Council of State Governments.
 Other CSCDs continue to work toward full implementation of EBP in their local jurisdictions.
 CJAD is collaborating with the Correctional Management Institute of Texas to develop a mentoring and technical assistance program that will be used by mid- and small-sized departments.
 CJAD is also collaborating with adult and juvenile probation stakeholders across the state as part of the Texas Motivational Interviewing Cooperative, combining resources and skill sets to build and sustain the effective use of motivational interviewing within Texas correctional communities.